youtube/cobalt/starboard/doc/style.md

 ### Implementations

-  * Each API implementation should attempt to minimize other platform assumptions, and should therefore use Starboard APIs to accomplish platform-specific work unless directly related to the platform functionality being implemented.
-        * For example, `SbFile` can use POSIX file I/O, because that what it is abstracting, but it should use `SbMemoryAllocate` for any memory allocations, because it might be used with a variety of `SbMemory` implementations.
   * Whenever possible, each shared function implementation should be implemented in an individual file so as to maximize the chances of reuse between implementations.